Kriti-kumari221/Kriti-kumari221/README.md

 - 📚 Practicing coding challenges and problem-solving on LeetCode & Saksham AI
 - 🤖 Hands-on projects with AI/ML, from automation to smart applications
 - 🌐 Building responsive web apps with React, HTML, CSS, and Streamlit
-- 🔬 Data analysis and experiments in Jupyter Notebook
+- 🔬 Data analysis and experiments in Jupyter Notebook Google Colab
 - 🛠️ Deepening my understanding of databases (MySQL, DBMS, TALLY)
 - 🎨 Exploring creative design with Corel Draw
 - 💡 Always open to new technologies and fun collaborations